1944 Australian Post-War Reconstruction and Democratic Rights referendum: For

 Prime Minister John Curtin gave his broadcast to the nation on 25 July 1944.
 The Prime Minister said to abandon wartime controls on the declaration of peace would cause disorganization to the social system and destroy the capacity of the system to meet the need of the first few disturbed years after the war.

 Against

-The Country Party leader, Arthur Fadden, gave his broadcast against the motion, stating :

-Its proposal means that in peacetime, you will work under government compulsion, you will eat and wear what the bureaucrats ration out to you: you will live in mass-produced government dwellings: and your children will work wherever the bureaucrats tell them to work!
+The Country Party leader, Arthur Fadden, gave his broadcast against the motion, stating: Its proposal means that in peacetime, you will work under government compulsion, you will eat and wear what the bureaucrats ration out to you: you will live in mass-produced government dwellings: and your children will work wherever the bureaucrats tell them to work!
 If granted nothing can be made, produced, built or grown without permission.
 Everything that is grown or made, carried or carted, sold or exchanged will be under government control.
-A yes vote would enable the Government to implement Labour's policy of socialization.
+A yes vote would enable the Government to implement Labor's policy of socialization.
 Nationalization of Industry would follow.